d2s/Documentation/docs/DIYNAS.md

 - [OmniOS](https://omnios.omniti.com/) (recommended by [napp-it.org](http://napp-it.org/))
 - [OpenIndiana Hipster](http://www.openindiana.org/)

-Both OS booted into single user mode (due to missing support of HW).
+Both OS booted into single user mode (due to missing support of (old) HW).
 And that was an effective stop of further testing.

 ## FreeNAS (and NAS4Free)

 I have the following requirements for my NAS:

-- [ZFS](https://en.wikipedia.org/wiki/ZFS), a very robust filesystem
+- [ZFS](https://en.wikipedia.org/wiki/ZFS) which is a very robust filesystem
 - minimal effort to setup and use
 - stability
 - ssh and rsync